 What’s The Mossy Skull?

-The mossy skull depicted in the sidebar to the left can be found on the west facade of the tzompantli platform at the Mayan ruins of Chíchen Itzá.
+The original mossy skull can be found on the west facade of the tzompantli platform at the Mayan ruins of Chíchen Itzá.
 The abstraction The Mossy Skull is something else–a blog.
-I’ve aspired to provide here an aggressive synthesis of angry environmentalism, gleeful pseudopagan spirituality and magic realist ambition, but mostly the content defaults to something rather more quietly ruminative.
+I’ve aspired to provide here an aggressive synthesis of angry environmentalism, gleeful pseudopagan spirituality and magic realist ambition, but mostly the content defaults to something more quietly ruminative.

 Who’s The Mossy Skull?